CaptainASIC/CSIRT/README.md

 1. Clone the repository to your local machine.
 2. Ensure you have Python 3.x installed.
-3. Configure the script by editing the `config.ini` file in the `cfg` directory.
+3. Configure the script by editing the `sample.config.ini` file in the `cfg` directory.
+   Save the file as `config.ini` once complete.

 ## Usage